jbrucker/local-vs-github-merge/README.md

 ![after PR and merge on Github](images/after-github-merge-into-main.png)

+## Why Does Github Do This?

+Github wants to protect the `main`/`master` branch from buggy, untested code.
+So, it resolves conflicts on *another* branch first.

+You can then test and review that branch.
+Or use CI to run tests.

+This avoids introducing untested code and possible errors in main.

 ## Summary

-When you merge branches with conflicts, Github's conflict resolver merges the changes into the branch.
+If you open a PR and Github find conflicts, the Github conflict resolver merges the changes into a branch rather than main.
+This projects the main or master branch from untested code that may contain errors.

-Its up to use to use a Pull Request to merge the branch into main or master.
-Or, you can close (abort) the PR to avoid changing the master branch.

-This is safer than merging directly into master.
+After conflicts are resolved, you should re-test your code, and then proceed with the PR as usual.

-You can do this locally, too.
-Simply checkout your feature branch and merge main/master into it *before* merging the feature branch into master.
+We can do this locally, too.
+Instead of merging `dev` -> `main`, we can checkout `dev` and merge `main` -> `dev`.
+Then test and review it to verify the merge did not produce any errors.

+Finally, if everything looks good then merge `dev` into `main`, which will be a simple "fast forward" merge.